je-suis-tm/web-scraping/README.md

 #### 1. Sign-in (CQF)

 Congrats!
 I assume you have mastered entry-level web scraping.
 Since we come to more advanced level, we will have to deal with more complex issues.
 In this chapter, we will talk about how to sign into a website in Python.
-Please bear in mind that we will only discuss login without any captcha or other Turing Test (google’s reCAPTCHA is one of the worst).
-It doesn’t mean captcha is the dead end for scraping.
+Please bear in mind that we will only discuss login without any captcha or other Turing Test (google's reCAPTCHA is one of the worst).
+It doesn't mean captcha is the dead end for scraping.
 There are two ways to bypass captcha, manually downloading image for human recognition or using external package to do image recognition.
 You will find something <a href=https://www.tutorialspoint.com/python_web_scraping/python_web_scraping_processing_captcha.htm>here</a>.

 Well, login is no magic.
 Traditionally it is posting a form consists of critical information to a certain address.
 When each piece of information matches the record in website backend database, the website will assign a token to you.
 Token is like security clearance.
 It enables you to visit the content that requires login.
 Always remember to insert a token into the header when you got one after authentication.

 Big companies like Facebook or Twitter use a slightly different approach called CSRF token.
 The website sends a token to you before sign-in.
 It goes without saying that CSRF token must be presented at login.
 There will be no more token assigned to you after authentication because the cookies will take care of everything.
 Think of CSRF as buying TTP in Madrid, once you tap it on the card reader to pass the gate, you do not need it to visit any station or exit the metro system.

-Let’s look at a simple case, a website called CQF.
+Let's look at a simple case, a website called CQF.
 This great website features many free reports and videos on quantitative finance.
 But, there is always a but, the annoying part is resources are exclusive to registered users.
 Thus, we will be forced to include the login part in our python scraper.
 As usual, we always take a quick look at the website before coding.
 When we log in, we need to inspect element to seek for the login activity (if you forget how to do this, please refer to chapter 2 in the beginner level).
 There are quite a few activities when we log in, right?
 The quickest way to distinguish the login from the rest is to search your username and password.
 Because username and password are normally unhashed.

 Now that we have located the login activity, there are three key things we need to keep an eye on.
 The first one is Request URL.
 It will be the URL we post our form to.
 Pay attention to Request Method.
 The login is often POST method, rather than GET method.